 Frequently Asked Questions: Trigger Point Dry Needling in Truesdale, MO

-The needles used to penetrate your muscles are eight times thinner than needles used for shots and vaccines, so many of our Truesdale, MO patients don’t even sense them at first.
-You may feel some faint discomfort when the twitch response is induced, but it lasts for less than two seconds and shows that the desired effect is already taking hold.
-You may feel some soreness in the pierced muscle or tissue for up to a couple days, but after that, you should start noticing improvements in pain and mobility, if not earlier.
+The needles used in dry needling are eight times thinner than needles used for shots and vaccines, so many of our Truesdale, MO patients don’t even notice them until they get deeper into the muscle.
+You may feel some light irritation once the nerve pathways have been activated, but it is incredibly brief and indicates that your body is initiating the desired response.
+Some patients report some soreness in the area for the first day or two, but after that, you should start noticing improvements in pain and mobility, if you haven’t already.

 Is Dry Needling Safe?

-When it’s performed by professional physical therapists, yes.
-All of our physical and occupational therapists in Truesdale, MO are skilled professionals with a thorough understanding of the nervous and musculoskeletal systems and safe practices.
+When it’s done by experienced physical therapists, there is absolutely no risk.
+All of our physical and occupational therapists in Truesdale, MO are knowledgeable professionals with a thorough grasp of the nervous and musculoskeletal systems and safe practices.

 Is Dry Needling Really Effective?

 Absolutely, especially when combined with other pain management and mobility techniques.
-At Axes, our Truesdale, MO physical therapists only recommend treatments that we know are effective because of our experience and extensive research.
-Studies have demonstrated that trigger point dry needling effectively reduces pain and improves function.
+At Axes, our Truesdale, MO physical therapists only develop plans that we know are effective because of our experience and extensive research.
+Studies have demonstrated the advantages trigger point dry needling can have for people with injuries or chronic pain.

 How Long Do The Needles Stay in For?
 How Deep They Go?